Edit Blog Post

 Leaving the car, we hike up to a village clinging to the cliff side.
 The men of the household are long gone.
 Kicked out at dawn, they’re off to the monthly market for a day of selling things and socializing.
 The matriarch of the family is a stern woman, we enter her house and shuffle past the animal barracks, up a wooden ladder to a sitting area with a patio deck.
 She immediately puts on

 Loved getting lost in the old souq of Marrakech

-baked bread appears with bowls of flowery honey and olive oil, pressed just this morning.
+the kettle for tea.
+A tray of freshly baked bread appears with bowls of flowery honey and olive oil, pressed just this morning.
 For dipping.
-Pure heaven.
-In the heat of the summer, the cool breeze that drifts through the courtyard must be heavenly.
-I admire the view as the younger women of the household mill about in the background.
+It's pure heaven.
+Summers must be so sweltering hot here, but by the way the adobe houses are designed, a cool breeze drifts through the courtyard consistently.
+It's heavenly.
+I admire their spectacular view of the valley as the younger women of the household mill about in the background sneakily checking me out.

-The mint tea is the best I've ever had, there is no sugar in it, but it is impossibly delicious.
+The mint tea offered is the best I've ever had, there is no sugar in it, but it is impossibly sweet & delicious.
 I go back for seconds and thirds.
 Noureddine translates as I politely ask the typical questions about Berber life.
-She is appeasing me but bored, and at one point says I have kind eyes.
+She appeases me but is bored, and at one point says I have kind eyes.
 We leave her with a little gratuity and hit the road.